Khalidabdi1/Appointments/readme.md

-## this is project with vite and my sql
+## this is project with vite and mysql